apache/jackrabbit-filevault/vault-doc/src/site/markdown/howto_release.md

        ````

     2. delete the RC from _dist.apache.org_
-    3. and drop the staged repository
+    3. and drop the [staged repository][2]
     4. done

 8. If the vote is successful, close the vote by publishing the results

 9. copy the release candidate from `dev/jackrabbit` to `release/jackrabbit` in
-   https://dist.apche.org/repos/dist/, and delete any older releases from the same branch
+   <https://dist.apache.org/repos/dist/>, and delete any older releases from the same branch
    (they're automatically archived):

     ````